T R I P T I

 I turned and saw a girl with a bright smile and neatly tied ponytail looking at me.

-"Hello" I replied, matching her smile, trying to sound a little less flustered.
+"Hello" I replied while matching her smile, trying to sound a little less flustered.

-"Trust me, the whole class already knows your name" she giggled, making me laugh too, though a little embarrassed.
+"Trust me, the whole class already knows your name" she giggled which made me laugh too, though a little embarrassed.

 As the class went on, I finally began to relax.
-The lecture was interesting, the students were fun, and somewhere in the back of my mind, I couldn't help but wonder if I'd run into that mysterious guy again.
+The lecture was interesting, the students were fun and somewhere in the back of my mind, I couldn't help but wonder if I will run into that mysterious guy again.

 Maybe being late wasn't such a bad start after all.

-After our first class ended, Arushi and I headed straight to the canteen, the hub of all chaos and chatter.
+After our first class ended, Arushi and I headed straight to the canteen.

-"Come on, I'm starving," Arushi said, tugging my hand.
+"Come on, I'm starving," Arushi said while tugging my hand.

-"Same" I nodded, scanning the room.
-That's when my eyes landed on a group of boys sitting near the window, all of them dressed in football jerseys, loud and confident, clearly the popular bunch.
+"Same" I nodded.
+That's when my eyes landed on a group of boys sitting near the garden, all of them were dressed in football jerseys, loud and confident, clearly the popular bunch.

-I tried not to stare, walking toward the counter to place my order.
+I tried not to stare and walked toward the counter to place my order.

-But before I could, a guy was already there, tall, broad-shouldered, and definitely aware of how good he looked.
+But before I could, a guy was already there, tall, broad-shouldered and definitely aware of how good he looks.

 He wasn't buying anything, though.
-He was leaning casually on the counter, flirting shamelessly with the girl at the register, his voice smooth and teasing.
+He was leaning casually on the counter, flirting shamelessly with the girl at the register.

 I rolled my eyes.